 David Ashby is a 3D artist and graphic designer based in Bristol, England.
-Active and creative, David has created two fantastic characters called Lynks and Razor, which he puts in situation through short animated films that last from 10 to 30 seconds.
+Active and creative, David has created two fantastic characters called Lynks and Razor, which he puts in the situation through short animated films that last from 10 to 30 seconds.

-Besides to 3D animation, David also uses virtual reality to create funny stories about his characters.
+Besides 3D animation, David also uses virtual reality to create funny stories about his characters.
 What offers a wide range of possibilities to create new situations and for the viewer.

 Knowing that this technique is not well known in the animation of characters intended for popular entertainment.

 David creates products derived from his characters.
 He draws them in 2D and prints them in 3D in the form of statuettes.

 As a good storyteller, David tells us the story of the birth of his characters and his Instagram experience.

 A long time ago you may have seen the 3-minute short film I made featuring Lynks (the green one), getting slapped around in classic ‘Wile E Coyote’ style animation.